 Ashley King, PT, DPT

 Ashley King earned her Doctor of Physical Therapy Degree at Regis Univeristy in Denver, CO and her Bachelor's Degree in Psychology at Indiana University.
 Ashley's interest in creating an LGBTQIA+ advocacy group for physical therapists began in her health policy class in graduate school, where she was taken aback by the research she found showing high numbers of discrimination experienced by LGBTQIA+ patients and practitioners.
-Ashley works in home health and is also a cycling coach.
+Ashley works in acute care and is also a cycling coach.
 In her free time Ashley enjoys cycling, racing and coaching a local junior cycling team.

 Chris Lew, PT, DPT